 DoD is based in Yorkshire, but currently has followers across England.
-Its founder, Val Jackson is a family therapist who, until recently, worked for the early intervention in psychosis service in Leeds.
-She is now a tutor of the Peer supported open dialogue training course, and is also a trainer in training on the Open Dialogue UK 3 year course.
+Its founder, Val Jackson is a family therapist who worked for the early intervention in psychosis service in Leeds.
+She is now a tutor of the Peer supported open dialogue training course, and has also completed the trainer in training 3 year course with Open Dialogue UK .

 Developing Opening Dialogue aims to keep interested people up to date with developments in Open Dialogue approaches across the UK and elsewhere, from service implementations, to research projects and training opportunities.